The beginnings of GL Zürich date back to the 1940s and are closely associated with the medium Beatrice Brunner.

 Personal Accounts from the Beyond

 5 March 1958 is the beginning of a lecture series given by ascending spirit beings – that is, deceased human beings who report on their experiences in the beyond after earthly death.
 By 1970, 91 such firsthand testimonies have been conveyed.
 In 1962, a selection of these personal accounts is published for the first time in the book Was uns erwatet – Erfahrungsberichte aus der Geistigen Welt (What Awaits Us – Personal Accounts from the Spiritual World).

 In July 1959, the first meditation week with spirit-teacher Lene takes place with 38 attendees in Hemberg, a small village in the canton of St. Gallen.

-Now held annually, this week of reflection is taken by spirit-teacher Lene as an opportunity to convey to the listeners in-depth spiritual knowledge.
-Each week’s lectures are published in the book series called Meditationswoche [Meditation Week].
+Now held annually, this week of reflection is taken by spirit-teacher Lene as an opportunity to convey to the listeners deeper spiritual knowledge.
+The week’s lectures are published in the book series called Meditationswoche (Meditation Week).